-We have received a number of comments noting that article titled “The Top Five: Black Characters in Gaming” by Grant Taylor is grossly insensitive.
+We have received a number of comments noting that article titled “The Top Five: Black Characters in Gaming” by a previous writer is grossly insensitive.
 As the owner of GrownGaming, I have considered this and made the decision to take the article down.

 The article was intended to promote black characters in gaming as a celebration of those characters rather than to be derogatory and certainly not to detract from the Black Lives Matter movement.
 I am truly sorry that we have done that – it was never the intention.

 I will consider republishing the article during Black History Month, which I feel would be a more appropriate time given that it is a time of celebration, however I will ensure that the comments on this article remain open to gauge thoughts on this.
 I have changed the “owner” of this article so that only I should be able to delete comments, ensuring that I see them all.
 I would also like to suggest that if/when we republish this article, the ads are switched for those that benefit the black community.

 Update 1: After gauging opinions via the comments and emails (thank you very much for sending those through), the article will not be republished.